How to Find Consolation in This Time of Purification

 Beware of False Consolations

 In the opening chapters, Lady Philosophy — call her Wisdom — appears to Boethius and admonishes him for the bitterness he harbors toward his present fate.
 She says his former reliance for happiness upon great wealth, physical strength and beauty, pleasure and political power was nothing but emptiness; and his desire to return to his earlier fortune is a corruption of mind.
-She warns him to beware of the deceits of that “monstrous lady Fortune,” whom she calls a mistress of “manifold deceits.”
+She warns him to beware of the deceptions of that “monstrous lady Fortune,” whom she calls a mistress of “manifold deceits.”

 Wisdom then consoles Boethius by critiquing Fortune’s worldview with the tenets of Christian philosophy.
 This takes up the majority of the work.